CONSULTING SERVICES AGREEMENT

 21. Governing Law and Jurisdiction

-This Agreement is governed by the laws of London, UK and the parties submit to the jurisdiction of the Courts of London, UK.
+This Agreement is governed by the law of England and Wales and the parties submit to the jurisdiction of the Courts of England and Wales.

 Appendix A – Statement of Work (SOW) for the following Onboarding Package: Quickstart Silver

-Customer will have non-exclusive access to a named Customer Onboarding Manager and a named Solutions Architect to deliver the
+Company will have non-exclusive access to a named Implementation Consultant and a named Solutions Architect to deliver the

 Onboarding Package purchased hereunder.